unoplatform/uno.chefs/doc/extensions/FilteringSearch.md

 ## Solution

-The **Uno.Extensions** library provides a seamless way to live filter search results using `IState<string>` and `SelectAsync` on the IState to react to term changes.
+The **Uno.Extensions** library specifically MVUX provides a seamless way to live filter search results using `IState<string>` and `SelectAsync` on the IState to react to term changes.
 This allows for a dynamic and responsive search experience.

 ### Using MVUX to Filter Search Results